TCF v2.0 Switchover Q&A

 The Transparency & Consent (TCF) v2.0 is the product of 12 months of reflection begun in response to feedback from the market, notably publishers, and from EU Member State data protection authorities (DPAs).
 Launched on the 21st August 2019, the vision for TCF v2.0 is to provide enhanced transparency and choice to consumers and greater control to publishers.

-IAB Europe will continue to support TCF 1.1 for the next few months – until 30 June 2020 – so that the vendor community has enough time to implement the new framework before TCF v1.1 is switched off at the end of Q2.
+IAB Europe will continue to support TCF 1.1 for the next few months – until 15 August 2020 – so that the publisher community has enough time to implement the new framework before TCF v1.1 is switched off at the end of Q2.

 Please see below for Q&As related to TCF v2.0 and the switchover.
 This Q&A will be updated on a weekly basis so if you have any additional questions not covered below, please email email@example.com